bcgov/naad-connector/deployments/kustomize/README.md

   - remove `overlays/openshift` and replace it with `overlays/openshift2`

 ## Getting Started
-- Under the `deployments/kustomize` create a folder called `custom`, this folder is ignored by the github repository, and a developer can create sample and test deployments
+- Under the `deployments/kustomize` create a folder called `custom`, this folder is ignored by the github repository, and a developer can create a sample test deployment
-- create a `deployments/kustomize/custom/kustomization.yaml` and add the sample `kustomization.yaml` and update the namespace
+- create a `deployments/kustomize/custom/kustomization.yaml` and add the sample `kustomization.yaml` and update the namespace to the OpenShift namespace where you are deploying the application
-- create a `deployments/kustomize/custom/patch.yaml` and add the example patch
+- create a `deployments/kustomize/custom/patch.yaml` and add the example patch, which adds 2 naad-sockets (defaults to only 1)
 - using the oc command to deploy to openshift
   - login to OpenShift in your terminal
   - run `oc apply -k ./deployments/kustomize/custom/` to deploy to dev